devinhiggins/School-Website-Text/classifier/README.md

   -h, --help       show this help message and exit
 ```

-> NOTE: If any of the directory and/or file does not exists, program terminates and throws error
+> NOTE: If any of the directory and/or file does not exist, program terminates and throws error

 ```bash
 $ python classifier_train.py /hello/world /this/is /the/way